I’ve been in SF for a little over a month now. Take my word for it, these are the ones to see, each their own draw.

 North Beach

 North Beach, also known as San Francisco’s Little Italy, exudes a charming European vibe.
 It is home to cozy cafes, Italian restaurants, and lively bars.
 With its proximity to Washington Square Park and the iconic City Lights Bookstore, North Beach attracts both locals and tourists.
 However, it can get crowded, especially on weekends.
-Read my full write up on this neighborhood and my personal favorite joints.
+But, it’s only a 10-mintue walk from ITH Pacific Tradewinds.

 Castro